hantsy/angular-spring-reactive-sample/GUIDE.md

 }
 ```

-Compare the http interceptor provided in `@covalent/http`, the official `HttpInterceptor` is more flexible, and it adopts the middleware concept.
+Compare the HTTP interceptor provided in `@covalent/http`, the official `HttpInterceptor` is more flexible, and it adopts the middleware concept.

 ## Source codes